TmacMai/Multimodal-Information-Bottleneck/README.md

 # Multimodal-Information-Bottleneck

-Here is the code for the paper "Multimodal Information Bottleneck: Learning Minimal Sufficient Unimodal and Multimodal Representations" (MIB for multimodal sentiment analysis)
+Here is the code for the paper "Multimodal Information Bottleneck: Learning Minimal Sufficient Unimodal and Multimodal Representations".
+The paper is accepted by IEEE Transactions on Multimedia, and the PDFis available at: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9767641.

 Firstly, we would like to express our gratitude to the authors of MAG-BERT (https://github.com/WasifurRahman/BERT_multimodal_transformer).
 Their codes are of great help to our research.